Kill a process by specifying its PID, either via a signal or forced termination.

 "Love never dies a natural death.
 It dies because we don't know how to replenish it's source.
 It dies of blindness and errors and betrayals.

 It dies of illness and wounds; it dies of weariness, of witherings, of tarnishings" ~ Anais Nin

 ps - List running processes (returns PID)

-killall - Kill all processes
+killall - Kill processes by name.

 lsof - List open files